stutinainwal14/eventsphere/README.md

     - “Delete” button removes a user from the database permanently.
 - **All Admin actions are fully synced with the backend and database.**

 ---

+##  Removed Features
+During development, some features and integrations were explored for learning and scalability purposes but were removed from the final submission to prioritize stability, simplicity, and maintainability:

+### KafkaJS (Exploratory Integration)
+KafkaJS was initially integrated to explore distributed event streaming and gain experience with asynchronous logging and microservices architecture.
+It was used to publish audit logs for actions such as:

+- User signups
+- Profile updates
+- Admin user edits

+However, as the project matured, we chose to streamline the backend by removing non-critical components.
+Since advanced logging and event streaming were not essential for the current scope, Kafka integration was removed in the final version.

+The codebase remains modular and Kafka-ready if future iterations require reintroducing asynchronous logging, service decoupling, or real-time pipelines.

+---